bkidwell/ebmeta-old/README.md

 Calibre is used to write metadata changes to the ebook file.

-Fields that are available for editing are:
+Fields that are available for editing in Epub files are:

 * title; title sort
 * authors; author sort